reeshub/pc-sprint/README.md

 # pc-sprint
-The PC-SPRINT 8088 PC Accelerator Board by Doug Severin
+The PC-SPRINT 8088 PC Accelerator Board by Doug Severson